A software company well-known in the Google world…ditches Google. Kinda.

 Specifically, that’s Neverware for Chromebooks.

-It’s a software company that’s built up a nice reputation for making applications that basically transforms any dated laptop or desktop into a Chromebook.
+It’s a software company that’s built up a nice reputation for making applications that basically transforms any dated laptop or desktop into a Chrome OS device.
 This software works for both Windows and Mac and has been used by many businesses and consumers alike.

 It’s called CloudReady software.
 And it’s the go-to software for turning your Windows or Mac computer into a Chromebook.

 Rather than doing the opposite and putting Windows on Chrome OS, like CrossOver and Exagear, this software does the opposite.
-I don’t know why you’d want to get Windows on your Chromebook, but going the other way around makes sense.
+I don’t know why you’d want to get Windows on a device made for running Chrome OS, but going the other way around makes sense.

 It allows you to connect to the Internet and use web-based apps without any hardware limitations.
 It doesn’t matter if your computer is weak, slow, or outdated.
 CloudReady does all the processing for you on their servers and serves it to your computer, or at least that’s how I assume it works.
 It works on 200 of the most common PC and Mac models, and it can even dual-boot with Windows 7 and up.